notlibrary/tpm/README.md

 ```
 Because working with JSON without special library is complicated it outputs only 4 fields JSON

-Basically it automatically answers the question "What toothpaste I should use today?"
+Basically it automatically answers the question "Which toothpaste I should use today?"
 by picking it from predefined available toothpastes linked list using total epoch days mod total available toothpastes as list index
 I started coding it when found 3 different toothpaste tubes in the bathroom